|This beauty keeps on open mind when comes to her gorgeous skin.|

 What You Drink Is Linked to Aging Skin

 Maybe you are as naughty as I am when it comes to caffeine.
-Too many cups of coffee can dehydrate and deplete the complexion of valuable nutrients.
+Too many cups of coffee can lead to bad skin care habits that age from how it dehydrates and depletes the complexion of valuable nutrients.
 When you overdo, you risk the skin losing its plumpness from the underlying moisture.
 This does not mean that you should give up coffee.
 I would die without that beverage in my life.
 What I’m saying is that you need to replace every cup with an extra glass of water to quench your skin’s constant thirst.
 Otherwise, your complexion can dry, dull more and tend toward wrinkling, especially if the skin is normally dry already.

-Of course, your vice could be sugary drinks or alcohol.
+Of course, your vice could be sugary drinks or alcohol, both consumed regularly are bad skin care habits that age.
 Sugary drinks may taste great, but they also can rob the skin of collagen.
 Therefore, you may want to cut down on the number of sugary beverages you normally drink and substitute more glasses of water as well for optimally helping your complexion.

 Alcohol also makes a condition like rosacea more of a problem.
 It affects blood flow and dilates blood vessels to compound redness or even cause broken capillaries.